Slimefun/Slimefun4/docs/adr/0001-storage-layer.md

 [PlayerProfile](https://github.com/Slimefun/Slimefun4/blob/bbfb9734b9f549d7e82291eff041f9b666a61b63/src/main/java/io/github/thebusybiscuit/slimefun4/api/player/PlayerProfile.java), [BlockStorage](https://github.com/Slimefun/Slimefun4/blob/bbfb9734b9f549d7e82291eff041f9b666a61b63/src/main/java/me/mrCookieSlime/Slimefun/api/BlockStorage.java), etc.

 We also want to be generally more efficient in the way we save and load data.
-Today, we can to load way more than is required.
+Today, we load way more than is required.
 We can improve memory usage by only loading what we need, when we need it.

 We will do this incrementally and at first, in an experimental context.